breezy-weather/breezy-weather/weather-unit/README.md

 | Degree Fahrenheit  | Android >= 11     | Android 7 to 10 | Android < 7          |
 | Kelvin             | Android >= 11     | Android 7 to 10 | Android < 7          |

-* ¹ Only English translations are provided.
+* ¹ Only English, French and Esperanto translations are provided.

 Supports temperature deviations conversions (such as degree days).